liflab/beepbeep-3-book/markdown/palettes/README.md

 The first step is to create an empty `MooreMachine`; this machine receives one stream of events as its input, and produces one stream of events as its output --hence the two `1` in the object's constructor.
 In a `MooreMachine`, each state must be given a unique numerical identifier.
 Rather than hard-coding these numbers, we adopt a cleaner approach, and define symbolic constants for the three states of the Moore machine.
 It is recommended that the actual numbers for each state form a contiguous interval of integers starting at 0.
 Here, we associate numbers 0, 1 and 2 to the constants `UNSAFE`, `SAFE` and `ERROR`, respectively.

 We are now ready to define the transitions (i.e. the "arrows" between states) for this machine.
 This is just a tedious enumeration of all the arrows that are present in the graphical representation of the FSM.
 Adding a transition to the machine is done through a method called `addTransition()`.
 This method must provide the number of the "source" state *n*<sub>*s*</sub>, and a <!--\index{Transition@\texttt{Transition}} \texttt{Transition}-->`Transition`<!--/i--> object.
-There exist multiple types of such objects, but a frequent subclass is the <!--\index{FunctionTransition@\texttt{FunctionTransition}} \texttt{FunctionTransition}-->`FunctionTransition`<!--/i-->.
+There are multiple types of such objects, but a frequent subclass is the <!--\index{FunctionTransition@\texttt{FunctionTransition}} \texttt{FunctionTransition}-->`FunctionTransition`<!--/i-->.
 This object specifies:

-- a `Function` *f* that determines when the transition should fire.
-This function must have the same input arity as the machine itself, and return a Boolean value;
+- A `Function` *f* that determines when the transition should fire.
+This function must have the same input arity as the machine itself, and return a Boolean value.
-- the number of the "destination" state *n*<sub>*d*</sub>.
+- The number of the "destination" state *n*<sub>*d*</sub>.

 Intuitively, a `FunctionTransition` transition stipulates that when the machine is currently in state *n*<sub>*s*</sub> and receives an event *e*, if *f*(*e*) returns `true`, the machine shall move to state *n*<sub>*d*</sub>.
-For example, the first line states that in state 0 (`UNSAFE`), if the incoming event is "hasNext", go to state 1 (`SAFE`).
-The condition itself is expressed by creating a `FunctionTree` that checks if the incoming event (which is put into the `StreamVarible`) is equal to the `Constant` "hasNext".
+For example, the first line states that in State 0 (`UNSAFE`), if the incoming event is "hasNext", go to State 1 (`SAFE`).
+The condition itself is expressed by creating a `FunctionTree` that checks if the incoming event (which is put into the `StreamVariable`) is equal to the `Constant` "hasNext".
 By default, the first state number that is ever given to the `MooreMachine` object is taken as the initial state of that machine.
 So here, `UNSAFE` will be the initial state.
-In BeepBeep's implementation of FSMs, there can be only one initial state.
+In BeepBeep's implementation of FSMs, there can only be one initial state.

 The remaining instructions simply add the other transitions to the machine.
-A special remark must be made about state 2, which is a *sink state*; in other words, once you reach this state, you stay there forever.
+A special remark must be made about State 2, which is a *sink state*; in other words, once you reach this state, you remain there forever.
 These states are typically used to indicate that the system has entered into an irrecoverable error condition.
 A possible way to say so is to define the condition on its only transition as the `Constant` true; it will fire whatever the incoming event may be.

 These seven lines of code completely define our FSM.
-However, as it is, `machine` is not instructed to output any event at any time.
-We said earlier that this FSM is of a particular kind, called a *Moore machine*.
+However, as it is, the machine is not instructed to output any event at any time.
+We mentioned earlier that this FSM is of a particular kind, called a *Moore machine*.
 Such a machine outputs a symbol when jumping into a new state.
-This means that we can associate arbitrary events to each state of the machine.
-In our case, let us simply associate the Boolean values `true` to states `UNSAFE` and `SAFE`, and the value `false` to state `ERROR`.
+This means that arbitrary events can be associated to each state of the machine.
+In the present case, let us simply associate the Boolean values `true` to states `UNSAFE` and `SAFE`, and the value `false` to state `ERROR`.
 This is done using a method called `addSymbol()`:

 ``` java
 machine.addSymbol(UNSAFE, new Constant(true));